Mods are a system. Track and upgrade them like one

 Goal-Based Setups

-Drag, track day, daily—what changes and what the risks are.
+Drag, track day, and daily-use setups: what changes and where the risks live.

 Drag racing mod setup: goals, supporting mods, and risks